Huguenots: The trip

 Many left the country by sea, leaving from Bordeaux, La Rochelle, the Île de Ré, Nantes, and other ports along the coast aboard English and Dutch ships after they had made their way to the coast using what was available and what could be afforded.
 Others went by land to the Dutch Republic or Switzerland.
 Many walked hundreds of miles.
 The borders with other countries were well guarded, as well as the border between provinces within France and the risk of arrest was a constant fear until they arrived safely.
-On the way they encountered honest people who help them as well as some who sold them out or stole their money.
+On the way, they encountered honest people who helped them as well as some who sold them out or stole their money.
 Help came from Protestants and Catholics.
 The fugitives sometimes had to lie about their identity.
 Entire networks existed to escort them across France to a safe country.
 Some fugitives were arrested on the way.
 For those who made it, they often arrived tired, starving, with nothing to wear, and no money to their name.

 The details of these trips have been recently discovered through the memoirs written by Huguenots for their families.
-These were written often years later once safely outside of France and published only recently.
+These were often written years later, once safely outside of France and published only recently.
 These include: